island-is/island.is/libs/application/templates/parental-leave/README.md

 To connect to VMST test API you'll want to start the [local proxy](https://docs.devland.is/#running-proxy-against-development-service) (also see [AWS secrets](https://docs.devland.is/repository/aws-secrets#getting-started)).

-See `libs/api/domains/directorate-of-labour/src/lib/directorate-of-labour.module.ts` for examples of VMST communication.
+See [directorate of labour graphql API module](../../../api/domains/directorate-of-labour/src/lib/directorate-of-labour.module.ts) for examples of VMST communication.

 ### Localisation